-Baylor College of Medicine designates this live activity for a maximum of TBD# AMA PRA Category 1 Credits™.
+Baylor College of Medicine designates the live activity, PAS 2019 Meeting, for a maximum of 41.50 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Successful completion of this CME activity, which includes participation in the activity, with individual assessments of the participant and feedback to the participant, enables the participant to earn TBD# MOC points in the American Board of Pediatrics’ (ABP) Maintenance of Certification (MOC) program.
-It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABP MOC credit.
+Successful completion of this CME activity, which includes participation in the activity and individual assessment of and feedback to the learner, enables the learner to earn up to 10.0 MOC points in the American Board of Pediatrics’ (ABP) Maintenance of Certification (MOC) program.
+It is the CME activity provider’s responsibility to submit learner completion information to ACCME for the purpose of granting ABP MOC credit.”

 Submission for ABP MOC Part 2 points is a 3-step process through the Evaluation, Certificate, and MOC Portal which opens Tuesday, April 30, 2019.
 Attendees will be asked to complete the meeting evaluation, claim their CME Certificate, before being prompted to complete the MOC reflective assessment process.